orokidd/study-archive/study54-prototype-es5es6/test.md

 Under the hood, JavaScript automatically translates this class into prototype-based syntax.
 If you inspect an instance in the browser console:

 `console.log(Object.getPrototypeOf(calculator));`
-You'll see that calculate() exists on Calculator.prototype, not on the instance itself.
+You'll see that calculate() exists on `Calculator.prototype`, not on the instance itself.

 Why Does This Matter?

-    If you define methods inside the constructor, they are created every time you instantiate an object, wasting memory.
+- If you define methods inside the constructor, they are created every time you instantiate an object, wasting memory.
-    If you define methods inside a class (but outside the constructor), they are added to the prototype and shared across instances, making them memory-efficient.
+- If you define methods inside a class (but outside the constructor), they are added to the prototype and shared across instances, making them memory-efficient.

 Final Answer